The following frequently asked questions cover a broad spectrum of Undergraduate Programs information.

 - Business Emphasis Area: Ethics

-What can I take for my Business Emphasis (Ethics or Entrepreneurship & Innovation) requirements?
-Can I take these courses at Pima Community College?
+What can I take for my Business Emphasis (Ethics) requirements?
+Can I take this courses at Pima Community College?

 How do I plan my class schedule?

 The classes that a Pre-Business student takes are strictly sequenced.
 The first math course a student takes is determined by the ALEKS Math Placement test.
-The prerequisites for Math 115A/116 are both Math 109C/112 and MIS 111.
+The prerequisites for Math 116 are both Math 109C/112 (College Algebra) and MIS 111.
 Please refer to the sample two-year plan and Math Sequence chart below.

 Bachelor of Science in Business Administration

 |ENGL 101*||3||ENGL 102*||3|

 |MATH 109C/112||3||Tier I General Education||3|